GillouH/Laboratory_previous/README.md

 ## Roadmap

-- Use JSON format for exchanges between the server and the clients.
-(Soon)
-- Change of message display in tkinter window for Client_Python.py program.
-(Soon)
 - Block IP address when a client try to connect but don't pass the connection process.
 (Soon)
 - Enable symmetric-key modification.
 (Soon)
 - Enable name modification.
 (Soon)